SkPhilipp/python-sqlite-tasks/README.md

 [![Status: Alpha](https://img.shields.io/badge/status-alpha-red)](https://release-engineers.com/open-source-badges/)

 For serious task management on a budget.
-This is a Python library for orchestrating long-lived tasks without requiring any backing infrastructure.
+This is a Python library for orchestrating long-lived asynchronous tasks without requiring backing infrastructure other than a database.
 Tasks are managed by both producers and consumers through a shared SQL database, which can even be a local SQLite file.

 Notable architectural features: